Considered a serious violent felony, arson is a charge involving the willful or unlawful causing of damages by fire or by explosion.

 Any dwelling, occupied or not, or its contents;

 Any structure where people are normally present; or

 Any other structure known or should have been known to be occupied

 Damaging these structures by fire or by explosion is a felony of the first degree.
 Under Florida law, a first-degree felony is punishable by up to $15,000 in fines, up to thirty years imprisonment, or both.

-Our office has been aggressively defending Arson and other serious felonies for more than two decades.
+Our office has been aggressively defending Arson and other serious felonies for more than three decades.